dgelessus/pythonista-scripts/README.md

 ## filenav_plugin
 Plugin for [ShellistaExt](http://github.com/briarfox/ShellistaExt) by [briarfox](http://github.com/briarfox) that adds a filenav command, which opens filenav in either the given or current directory.

-## KeyboardControl
-A proof-of-concept for using an external keyboard to control a UI script.

 ## importfinder
 Find out where an importable module is located.
 First tries to find the path "manually" without importing the module, but falls back to `module.__file__` when necessary.

+## KeyboardControl
+A proof-of-concept for using an external keyboard to control a UI script.

+## Multipanel
+A way to have multiple views presented in panel mode at once.
+Due to the builtin-ness of the ui module this cannot directly monkey-patch ui.View.present, views have to be added manually to the multipanel.

 ## OHaiTerra
 A basic hello world script that I put up to use for code download testing.